adamlukomski/BioloidMatlab/README.md

 For some older Matlabs inside the start.m the function computer() that recognises the architecture must be computer('arch').

+## bug: computer('arch')
+The architecture detection has changed the syntax, the correct one now is just computer(), fixed.

 # License Warning
 All the files inside specific architectures belong to the official Robotis Bioloid development tools.
 For newer version fetch the ones from their SDKs.